Beloin/PPDOfflineMessagingApp/README.md

 ## One Client offline
 If Client B is offline, the messages sent from the online Client A will be sent to Message Broker.
 When the client B is online again, all messages in broker will be sent to the now online Client B.

+# Contacts

+Each client have a contacts list, showing saved contacts within the application to easily connect.

 # Clients

 Clients in C++QT using a straightforward implementation